Some Maine Lighthousing For the Fall

 Joined: Jun 2003

-Dennis, My memory says it was Paul Brady who taught us that trick, or maybe Dave.
-It's a good trick.
-Glad you got to see Bill.
-Good timing.
-Looking forward to seeing much more of these same lights, cause...I'm moving there in 2 weeks!
-Judy
+Looking forward to seeing much more of these same lights, cause...I'm moving there in 2 weeks! laugh

 Judy